Definition of Spare Parts

 Spare items is a general term, while spare components refer to specific parts designed for a system.
 They are crucial for maintaining operational efficiency and longevity of a system.
 The quality can vary based on whether they are OEM, aftermarket, or used parts.

-Bushings and bearings would fall into the category of spare parts and could be considered both as wear parts and service parts, depending on the context.
-They are essential components that allow the fluid movement of other mechanical parts and can be replaced when wear or failures occur.
-Furthermore, since bushings can be manufactured to be exactly the same as each other, they can also be considered as interchangeable parts.
-However, the specific classification can vary depending on the specific application and context.
+Sibo has been designing and manufacturing bushings for over 40 years.
+Bushings fall into the category of spare parts and can be classified as both wear parts and service parts, depending on their application.
+These components are essential for enabling the smooth movement of mechanical parts and can be replaced when they experience wear or failure.
+Additionally, because bushings can be manufactured to identical specifications, they also qualify as interchangeable parts.
+The exact classification of bushings may vary based on their specific use and context.

 defone spare parts